 If you manage to reinstate your license and then go on to receive another alcohol-related DUI, you will have a permanent disqualification of your commercial driver’s license (CDL).

-The importance of a skilled criminal defense lawyer for your DUI case becomes much higher when it is your second offense.
+The importance of a skilled Sarasota DUI lawyer for your DUI case becomes much higher when it is your second offense.
 You will need a lawyer to fight your case on your second offense as you will be shown no leniency for a second offense.
 When you have been charged with a DUI twice, you will find it incredibly hard to fight it without a criminal defense lawyer with years of experience in dealing with driving charges and DUI charge cases in Florida.